basma-khalil/my-reads/README.md

 # MyReads Project

-That is my final assessment project for Udacity's React Fundamentals course.
+This is my final assessment project for Udacity's React Fundamentals course.

 ## Table of Contents